-Between COVID-19 forcing many of us into online school or meetings and recent talk about the “metaverse” becoming our future, it’s safe to say that we are living in a digital world.
+With many of us now attending online school or meetings and recent talk about the “metaverse” becoming our future, it’s safe to say that we are living in a digital world.
 We have been for quite some time now.
-Even before the pandemic, many of us were completely dependent upon our tech and the internet to access our education or make a living.
+Many of us are now completely dependent upon our tech and the internet to access our education or make a living.
 Heck, without it I couldn’t have researched or written this article, nor could you be reading it.
 We need digital technologies in order to be successful in the modern world.
-And while all this might be true, there is still one truth to face, whether the Zuckerbergs of the world agree or not: people were successfully finding meaning “in real life” long before anyone had phones, screens, or virtual reality.
+And while all this might be true, there is still one truth to face, whether the Zuckerbergs of the world agree or not: People were successfully finding meaning “in real life” long before anyone had phones, screens, or virtual reality.

 Where does that leave us when we’re trying to discover our purpose in the midst of digital noise that is almost impossible to escape and often meaningless itself?
 One minute you’re trying to do your homework and the next you’ve been on TikTok for an hour, and time has lost all meaning.
 You try to listen to a podcast while you work, and the next thing you know, you’re scrolling through the website for some beauty product that sponsors your favorite show.
 You try to make plans to see friends, and it takes two weeks, thirty emails, and seven polls to figure out a time that works for 80% of the group.
 How in the world will you ever have the time and focus to reflect on the meaning of life, let alone your place in the world?